i-am-grub/VRxC_ELRS/README.md

 ## 3D Printed Case

-If you are looking to have a case for an externally connected ESP32-DevKitC-1U board, users have commonly liked to use the following 3D printable case avaliable on [Printables](https://www.printables.com/model/762529-esp32-wroom-32u-casing)
+If you are looking to have a case for an externally connected ESP32-DevKitC-1U board, users have commonly liked to use the following 3D printable case available on [Printables](https://www.printables.com/model/762529-esp32-wroom-32u-casing)

 ![Case](docs/3DPrint/wirex-1.webp)